openstack-infra/storyboard-webclient/README.md

 storyboard-webclient
 ====================

-A PoC WebClient for the OpenStack Storyboard project.
+A WebClient for the OpenStack Storyboard project.

 ### Prerequisites: Quick build/CI